Cedrik98/FACT_Group_19/README.md

 ./fix.sh
 ```

-We can see all possible options and usage using the following command:
+All possible options and usage can be seen using the following command:
 ```
 ./run.sh --help
 ```